Surface Water Identification Training and Certification (SWITC)

 For additional information and resources, including a list of certified professionals, please visit NC DEQ’s website.

 This course is recommended for the following groups of individuals:

 - Landscape Architects

-NOTE: A limited number of openings are available at no fee for DWR & NCFS employees who attend the training program “in connection with the employee’s official duties” (per NC General Statute 143-214.23).
-In October 2017, DWR & NCFS applicants will be notified whether or not they have received no-fee status for the November 2017 class.
-Applicants who have not received no-fee status will have the opportunity at that time to withdraw their registration (by email to Niki Maher at firstname.lastname@example.org) or to proceed with payment of the course fee if they wish to attend the class.
+IMPORTANT REGISTRATION NOTE: A limited number of openings are available at no fee for DWR & NCFS employees who attend the training program “in connection with the employee’s official duties” (per NC General Statute 143-214.23).
+Applicants who have not received no-fee status will have the opportunity at that time to withdraw their registration (by email to Niki Maher at email@example.com) or to proceed with payment of the course fee if they wish to attend the class.

 We accept Visa, Mastercard, and American Express for payment of your registration fee.
 Or you may send us a check made payable to NCSU – BAE.
 Mail to:

 Attn: Workshop Coordinators